Writing marathon August 2025

 - write in a room with others because it motivates you?

-- structure your writing time in such a way that you create a productive balance between breaks and working time?
+- to structure your writing time in such a way that you create a productive balance between breaks and working hours?

 - exchange ideas with students who are also currently writing?

 Does something apply to you?
 Then the next writing marathon is the right place for you!
 Still unsure?
-We've explained the concept in slightly different words in this video:
+Here in the video we have explained the concept in slightly different words:

 Accessibility Note: Detailed video description to read and have read aloud at https://tud.link/25u4.

-How do you get to the start line?
+How do you get to the starting line?
 The registration

-Click here to enrol via OPAL: https://tud.link/a4jc2d.
-There you will receive news about the course and can ask questions in the forum if anything is unclear.
+Click here to register via OPAL.
+There you will get news about the process and can ask questions in the forum if something is unclear.

 What motivates you to keep running?
 The writing community

-Under the motto “Start, keep going, finish!” we move through the week together.
-Just arriving together, unpacking your writing utensils and getting started can create a sense of community, no matter where you are in the writing process.
+Under the motto "Start, keep going, finish!" we move through the week together.
+Just arriving together, unpacking your writing utensils and getting started creates a sense of community, no matter where you are in the writing process.

 Important here:

 - Everything can, nothing must!
-Keep an eye on your own endurance.
+Keep an eye on your own stamina.

 - You may find that other "runners" have similar stamina.
 Then you can alternate between writing and break times together.